Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 All configurations are fixed and you just need to pass your ssh public key to the template for logging in to the deployed VMs.
-This maximal deployment will use Gluster (for high availability, adding 2 VMs for a Gluster cluster), MySQL with highest SKU, redis cache, elastic search (3 VMs), and pretty large storage sizes (both data disks and DB).
+This maximal deployment will use Gluster (for high availability, adding 2 VMs for a Gluster cluster), MySQL with highest SKU, elastic search (3 VMs), and pretty large storage sizes (both data disks and DB).
 The cost of this deployment can be estimated at [this Azure Pricing Calculator link](https://azure.com/e/e0f959b93ed84eb891dcc44f7883f5b5).
 Note the displayed cost in in the calculator is the minimum cost of this deployment.
 The actual cost will be bigger with potentially